matanbecker/Geographic-Prediction-System-for-Music-Clips/README.md

 The response variables are:

 latitude: which is the latitude of the city the music originates from.
-Note that the numbers are presented in a dierent setup than the standard geographical coordinates.
+Note that the numbers are presented in a different setup than the standard geographical coordinates.

 longitude: which is the longitude of the city the music originates from.
-Note that the numbers are presented in a dierent setup than the standard geographical coordinates.
+Note that the numbers are presented in a different setup than the standard geographical coordinates.